AAswordman/OperitWeb/public/content/en/basic-config/ai-permissions.md

 ## Version Information

-The permission system received a major update in version 1.6.1.
-This document will explain the permission systems **before** and **after** version 1.6.1.
+The permission system was significantly updated in versions 1.6.1 and 1.6.5.
+For easier reference, this document describes three situations:

+-   **Before 1.6.1**: Permissions are controlled by the "Global" and "System Operation" categories.
+-   **1.6.1 - 1.6.4**: The first generation of the per-tool permission system.
+-   **1.6.5 and later**: The new "Global default + per-tool exceptions" permission system.

 ---